Early Adopters

 SOCRATES: Scaling Output Checking, Release and Accreditation in Trusted Research Environments

-Trusted Research Environments (TREs) provide secure access to sensitive research data, but the current manual checking of research outputs can be time-consuming and costly.
-SOCRATES will explore how semi-automation could make these processes faster and more consistent while maintaining security and compliance.
+Trusted Research Environments (TREs) provide secure access to sensitive data for research in the public interest, but the current manual checking of research outputs is often slow and expensive.
+SOCRATES will explore how semi-automation can make these processes more efficient while maintaining security and compliance.

 The UK Data Service SecureLab is one of the longest-standing TREs in the UK, providing secure access to highly sensitive data since 2011.
 It supports hundreds of research projects every year, enabling approved researchers in the UK, and through selected partner locations in Europe, to generate insights for the public good.
 Currently, all researcher outputs are subject to rigorous manual privacy checks before they can be released.

-SOCRATES will test new ways of introducing automation into this process, piloting tools that could speed up disclosure checks and reduce the burden on specialist staff.
-The project will assess how these approaches could be scaled to meet growing demand, while ensuring compliance with UK and international standards is upheld, to improve the researcher experience by making outputs available more quickly.
+SOCRATES will test new ways of introducing semi-automation into this process, piloting tools that can speed up disclosure checks and reduce the burden on specialist staff.
+The project will assess how these approaches can be scaled to meet growing demand, ensure that compliance with UK and international standards is upheld, and improve the researcher experience by making outputs available more quickly.

 By building on the expertise of the UK Data Service in statistical disclosure control and governance, SOCRATES will demonstrate how automation can strengthen efficiency, reduce bottlenecks, and provide a pathway for wider adoption across the TRE landscape.
 This work will directly contribute to the TREvolution vision by helping TREs become more scalable, sustainable, and able to meet the needs of researchers while keeping sensitive data safe.